Skip to main content

 2. Browse our listed funded opportunities.

-3. To find out more about the research we conduct, take a look at our Research, Innovation and Skills webpages, where you will find information on each research area..
+3. To find out more about the research we conduct, take a look at our Research, Innovation and Skills webpages, where you will find information on each research area.
 To find out about our staff visit ‘Our staff list’ which features profiles of all our academics.

 Your completed research proposal outlining your areas of interest as part of your application will be used to identify the appropriate supervisors for your project.
 If you have already discussed your application with a member of staff, please identify them in your online application.
-If you would like to discuss your research proposal before submitting a formal application, please email Professor Catherine Johnson who can provide you with advice about the suitability of your project and more information about our research expertise.

 Student support